 Windows PowerShell can also be used to manage Local Users and Groups.
-This affirms to the principle of Windows 10 being a multiuser operating system.
-There are other GUI based utilities to manage Local Users and Groups.
-But some System administrators might like to use the command-line utility to manage these users and groups.
+This affirms the principle of Windows 11/10 being a multiuser operating system.
+There are other GUI-based utilities to manage Local Users and Groups.
+However, some System administrators might like to use the command-line utility to manage these users and groups.
 That is what we are going to learn more about in this guide.

-Manage Local Users & Groups using Windows PowerShell
+How to Add or Delete Local Users and Groups using PowerShell

 - Managing Local Users.